Flipez/snippets/various/watchlist.md

 This is my personal watchlist.
-Movies i already watched are **bold**.
+Movies I already watched are **bold**.
 Feel free to suggest some movies to me -
 - **Agents of Shield Episoden 1-7**
 - **Agents of Shield Episoden 8-16**
 - **Agents of Shield Episoden 17-22**
 - **American History X**
-- **Angst und Schrecken in Las Vegas**
 - **Batman: The Dark Knight**
 - **Black Hawk Down**
 - **bube, dame, könig, gras**